thoughtspile/banditstash/README.md

 ### Using a validation library

 Manual type-checking can get tedious.
 Banditstash plays nicely with any validation library, as long as you `throw` (or `fail()`) on invalid values.
-I recommend [superstruct](https://docs.superstructjs.org/) — it's similar and modular, just like banditstash:
+I recommend either the 400-byte companion library [banditypes](https://github.com/thoughtspile/banditypes) or [superstruct](https://docs.superstructjs.org/) — it's small and modular, just like banditstash:

 ```ts
 import { makeBanditStash, fail } from 'banditstash';